-During the very same month strict new laws prohibiting dangerous summer live export shipments are supposed to come into effect, it's been revealed that the export industry's "independent regulator" has granted an exemption that condemns thousands of sheep to be shipped from an Australian winter — straight into the blistering heat of a Northern summer.
+During the very same month strict new laws prohibiting dangerous summer live export shipments were supposed to come into effect, the export industry's "independent regulator" granted an exemption that condemned thousands of sheep to be shipped from an Australian winter — straight into the blistering heat of a Northern summer.
 TAKE ACTION NOW »

 The backstory: As Covid-19 restrictions were beginning to ease across the country, West Australian media revealed that crew members on board the Al Kuwait live export ship had tested positive for Coronavirus.
 The empty vessel had recently arrived in Fremantle from the United Arab Emirates.
 The sick seafarers received the urgent medical help they needed.

 As the Federal and State governments battled it out over who was to blame for the ship being allowed to dock — and local port workers boarding the vessel — attention turned to the fate of 56,000 sheep awaiting export in a West Australian feedlot.